Center for Biblical Theology and Eschatology

 - "And the angel of God, which went before the camp of Israel, removed and went behind them; and the pillar of the cloud went from before their face, and stood behind them:"

-It was the Lord God who went before them as He is the Messenger or "angel of God" guiding them.
-The title Messenger is being used inter-changeably here with the Lord, because He is bringing this message.
+It was the Lord God who went before them, as He is the Messenger (or what has been translated angel) of God guiding them.
+The title Messenger is being used inter-changeably here with the Lord, because He was this messenger.

 - "And the LORD went before them by day in a pillar of a cloud, to lead them the way; and by night in a pillar of fire, to give them light; to go by day and night:"

-They were speaking with the Lord Himself.
+They were speaking with the Lord Himself who came to bring them this message.
 It was not God the father in all His Glory, because no man hath seen God the father and lived.
-Even Moses just saw part of Him and lit up like a bright light.
-No, we see God the father only on this side of the grave through Christ, the Messenger of God to mankind.
+Even Moses just saw part of His glory and he was lit up like a bright light.
+On this side of the grave Mankind only sees God the father through His Messengers, the Son and Holy Spirit.

 - "But the angel of the LORD did no more appear to Manoah and to his wife.
 Then Manoah knew that he was an angel of the LORD.